 Sam waved at Lorne as he and Ben dangled below the chopper and became specks in the distance.
 She ran back to the cave, worrying that she wouldn’t be ready before Lorne came back.

 Sam checked her watch.
-Taking care of her dog had taken longer than she had expected and she still had to clean everything up — her tent, sleeping pad, dirty dishes.
+Taking care of her dog had taken longer than she had expected and she still had to clean everything up — her tent, sleeping bag, sleeping pad, dirty dishes, all the first aid gear.
 Packing had always been one of her least favorite parts of camping even though she knew it was always worthwhile to fold items nicely, roll out air pockets, keep things organized.
 She had learned that lesson the hard way when she had lost her crampons.
 But there was no time to wash dishes or pack properly now.
 She would take care of everything as soon as she got home.
-First, she would put the tent back up, air it out so it wouldn’t get musty, then she’d wash all her cooking gear so it would be ready for the next trip.
+First, she would put the tent back up, air it out so it wouldn’t get musty.
+Then she’d wash all her cooking gear so it would be ready for the next trip.
 And finally, she would just chill with her dog for a few days, alone.
 The Challenge hadn’t been the fun experience she was hoping it would be, but at least she had succeeded in not killing Ben.
 At least there was that.

 Dan stepped out of his car and arched his back, stiff from the long drive home.
 Inside, he found a note from Sam about a dog, but there was no dog anywhere in the house, only a strong stench coming from a dog bed that was next to some meds and his favorite mug.
 He sniffed the mug and confirmed his suspicion that it was now the dog’s water bowl.